NorthMcCormick/Polyonic/README.md

 `gulp run` will start electron and the live-reload on the app.
 This is what you use for most of your development and electron testing.

-`gulp run --live=false` will start electron without live-reload, and using whatever code is in the `build` directory.
+`gulp run --prod` will start electron without live-reload, and using whatever code is in the `build` directory.

 # Polyonic Config